Dunes And Tribes

 Day 7.
 Moving to Spitzkop.
 It is picturesque highlands in the north of Namibia, formed by some reddish cliffs with soft kinds of rocks.
 The wonderful colour of the cliffs and the amazing Milky Way will surely get into the plot of our evening and night shootings.(B)

+Day 12.
+Collecting our things and leaving for Windhoek (about 500 km).
+After an evening rest, we'll all get together during a farewell dinner at the hotel restaurant.
+(B)

 Day 13.
-Collecting our things and leaving for Winhoek (about 500 km).
-After an evening rest, we'll all get together during a farewell supper at the hotel restaurant.

-Day 14.
 Checking out of the hotel, returning our cars and travelling to the airport.
 Our African holidays are coming towards the end, the group is going home.
 See you soon, Namibia!!!
+(B)

 PHYSICAL DIFFICULTY Mostly Beginner.
 Good mobility is required, but there will be no difficult climbing or hikes.